Welcome and thanks for visiting...

 As you can see yourselves, the position of a libero has a wide spectrum of opportunities to work on.
 And for sure, you can understand my big dilemma back then when I was 14.
 Even though I focused on setting, I will always have a part of my heart dedicated to the libero position.

-Being a libero, you are taken away the possibility of spiking hard.
+Being a libero, you are taken away from the possibility of spiking hard.
 However, the libero position gives you a lot more in exchange.
 Most importantly, it feeds your soul with volleyball passion and excitement.

 Bonus: Learn from the best!